MariusSimonFischer/das1-solver/README.md

 This code is part of a Bachelor Thesis written at the Professorship of Business Analytics & Intelligent Systems at TU München.

 # Structure
 In the Bachelor_Thesis_Code directory, you find the used data, solving algorithms and analtical results used for the thesis.
-The directory Other incudes tests and pre-projects used to understand Gurobi better.
+The sub-directories include different parts of the project.
+The directory jsons contains the provided data from the Chair.
+Greed_Heuristic includes the Greedy Algorithm, Nearest_Neighbour_Heuristic is the directory for the adapted Nearest Neighbour Algorithm and New_arc_based_MIP contains the Gurobi Solver implementation.
+The two Computational_Results directories simply include analytical graphs and data outputs used for analysis within the Bachelor Thesis.